ni7r0g3n/utils/nORMjs/README.md

 # **nORMjs** <div style="float: right"> ![javascript logo](https://upload.wikimedia.org/wikipedia/commons/thumb/6/6a/JavaScript-logo.png/20px-JavaScript-logo.png?20120221235433) </div>

-nORMjs (node ORM js) is a simple ORM for node.js express apps.
-It is designed to be simple and easy to use.
-It is also designed to be very flexible and customizable.
-It is designed to be used with MySQL, but it can be used with any SQL database with a little tweaking.
+**nORMjs** (node/ni7r0g3n ORM js) is a simple ORM for node.js express apps created to be easy to use and configure.
+It is intended to be used with MySQL, but it can also be used with any SQL database with a little tweaking of the source code.
+The usage flow is inspired by PHP's Eloquent ORM.

 <br>

 ## Installation

-This doesn't require any installation.
+As of now, this doesn't require any installation.
 Just include these files in your application and require them as needed.
 I personally suggest this folder structure:

 ```